 Blockchain technology paved the way for Web 3.0.
 The tech was used to create decentralized networks that expanded the functionalities of the Web.
 Blockchains make it possible for multiple copies of data to be held across a peer-to-peer (P2P) network, thus enhancing data management and security.

-For Web 3.0, blockchain technology ensures that participants operate on a consensus, taking full advantage of peer-peer connections.
+For Web 3.0, blockchain technology ensures that participants operate on a consensus, taking full advantage of peer-to-peer connections.
 With experts predicting that Web 3.0 will support exploits in a virtual world, blockchain provides a foundation that can facilitate the decentralization of data and storage.

 Web 3.0 and IoT